Diegorivera1110/to-do/README.md

 # To-Do

   ## Description
-  I created this project to strenghten my basic JavaScript skills as well as CSS skills.
-This project uses very minimal and basic HTML and relys heavily on the JavaScript and CSS to maintain new tasks added to a to-do list as well as work to delete or edit those tasks.
+  I created this project to strengthen my basic JavaScript skills as well as CSS skills.
+This project uses very minimal and basic HTML and relies heavily on JavaScript and CSS to maintain new tasks added to a to-do list as well as work to delete or edit those tasks.

   ## Table of Contents
   - [Installation](#installation)